BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

 # Copyright

-Unless otherwise noted, the contents of this repository areCopyright ©2017 by Christopher Allen \<ChristopherA@LifeWithAlacrity.com\> and is licensed [CC-BY](./LICENSE-CC-BY-4.0.md).
+Unless otherwise noted, the contents of this repository areCopyright ©2017 by Christopher Allen \<ChristopherA@LifeWithAlacrity.com\> and are licensed [CC-BY](./LICENSE-CC-BY-4.0.md).

 ## Introduction

 The best way to learn to learn deeply about bitcoin is to avoid GUIs (even bitcoin-qt), and instead learn it from the command line.